HarshKapadia2/dev/resources.md

 ### Common path for everyone

 - Web performance
-   - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) (available right in the DevTools)
+   - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) (available in Chrome and Edge DevTools and as an add-on in Firefox)
    - [web.dev](https://web.dev/)

 - Firebase